events

 The gimp-print driver is probably the best known third party CUPS driver.
 Several printer vendors also provide CUPS drivers, typically as part of an installer utility.
 A few such drivers are included with CUPS.

-You can see which cups-raster drivers are installed by examining the filters in /usr/lib/cups/filter; usually cups-raster drivers have names beginning with "rasterto".
-Each cups-raster driver program will also have one or more PPD files in /usr/share/cups/model, each containing a reference to the proper cups-raster program.
+You can see which CUPS Raster drivers are installed by examining the filters in /usr/lib/cups/filter; usually CUPS Raster drivers have names beginning with “rasterto”.
+Each CUPS Raster driver program will also have one or more PPD files in /usr/share/ppd or /usr/share/cups/model, each containing a reference to the proper CUPS Raster program.

 If your driver is not installed, install it.
-See whether there is a driver download link for your computer's architecture (normal PCs are "x86 32 bit", most Macs are "Power PC"), on your printer's page in the database.
+See whether there is a driver download link for your computer's architecture (normal PCs are “x86 32 bit”, newer PCs are “x86 64 bit”, older Macs are “Power PC”), on your printer's page in the database.
 If so, install this package as shown here.
 If not, the actual installation procedure varies by driver and distribution.
 Look first for a prepackaged binary kit of any sort; failing that look for generic installation instructions provided from the driver website.

 CUPS requires a PPD file to define how it will use the printer and driver (if any).
 PPD files come from several sources, be sure you get yours from the right place: